• Skip to primary navigation

 Snuggle Buddies: soft characters that help young children understand emotions.
 Each character comes with 4 plush emotion symbols to help them identify how they are feeling.
 Sometimes symbols work much better than words when kids are upset!

-Monkey Expressions: for young children, the first step in building kindness and empathy is just helping them understand emotions.
-This game helps toddlers and preschoolers understand the emotions behind different facial expressions. (ages 3-5)
+Caring Cats: for young children, the first step in building kindness and empathy is just helping them understand emotions.
+This game helps toddlers and preschoolers understand emotions and be able to discuss them. (ages 3-5).
+This game is part of a new line of gifts that promote kindness through game play.

 52 Essential Conversations: backed by research and promoted by the leading social-emotional curriculum organization (CASEL), this game fosters emotional learning in a fun way.
 The questions focus on building fundamental social-emotional skills like empathy, growth mindset, inclusion and confidence.